sebouh137/clas12-rge-analysis/README.md

 ```
 Usage: hipo2root [-hfn:w:] infile
  * -h         : show this message and exit.
  * -f         : set this to true to process FMT::Tracks bank.
+If this is set
+                and FMT::Tracks bank is not present in the HIPO file, the
+                program will crash.
  * -n nevents : number of events.
  * -w workdir : location where output root files are to be stored.
 Default
                 is root_io.
  * infile     : input HIPO file.
-Expected file format is <text>run_no.hipo.
+Expected format is <text>run_no.hipo.
 ```
 Convert a file from hipo to root format.
 This program only conserves the banks that are useful for RG-E analysis, as specified in the `lib/bank_containers.h` file.
 It is important for the input hipo file to specify the run number at the end of the filename (`<text>run_no.hipo`), so that `hipo2root` can get the beam energy from the run number.